 What’s interesting, it has a built-in effective anti-spam filter.
 Contact Form 7, for comparison, needed a separate plugin in order to filter messages sent by the readers of the blog.

 In the age of internet, there may be occasional attempts to hack websites.
 One of such massive attacks took place in 2017.
-Sometimes there are software vulnerabilities, other times it may be lack of knowledge or ignorance of the site administrator.
+Sometimes the reasons are software vulnerabilities, other times it may be lack of knowledge or ignorance of the site administrator.

 WordPress has a default login path to the admin panel.
 This path follows the format of domainname.extension/wp-admin or domainname.extension/wp-login.php.
 Oftentimes, this path is the main target of attacks.
-If the administrator of the website / blog additionally has a password that is fairly easy to guess, there is a fairly high risk that the site will get hacked.
+If the administrator of the website/blog additionally has a password that is fairly easy to guess, there is a quite high risk that the site will get hacked.